If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Follow Us On Twitter

-If you are having discomfort in your feet and would like to try orthotics, contact the podiatrists from Dr. Siegerman & Associates.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Getting the right shoe size is an important part of proper foot health.
+Seek the assistance of the podiatrists from Dr. Siegerman & Associates.
+Our doctors will provide the care you need to keep you pain-free and on your feet.

 If you have any questions please contact one of our offices located in Drexel Hill and West Chester, PA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.